-The ANNETTE (Advanced Networking for Nuclear Education, Training and Transfer of Expertise) Summer School will take place between 24-30 of June 2018 at the University of Turku, Finland.
+The ANNETTE (Advanced Networking for Nuclear Education, Training and Transfer of Expertise) Summer School is organized at the University of Turku, Finland.

 The European ambition is to bring fusion electricity to the grid by 2050.
 To realize this, the fusion development program is making the transition from a non-nuclear to nuclear technology.
 The ANNETTE Summer School aims to facilitate this transition, by providing training on the specific nuclear aspects of fusion: the issues concerning the neutron irradiation, material damages, tritium breeding, tritium handling and safety, radioactive waste, and nuclear codes and standards.
 Training will consist of a mix of plenary lectures, group assignments and technical lectures.